-Cyber resiliency solutions are intended to reduce the risk of depending on systems containing cyber resources by reducing the extent of the harm from threat events, the likelihood of occurrence of threat events, and the likelihood the threat events will cause harm.
-The risk model for cyber resiliency identifies the types of threat events and the classes of harm of interest to systems security engineers concerned with cyber resiliency.
-The extent of potential risk mitigation due to a cyber resiliency solution can be analyzed and assessed in the context of that risk model.
+2146Cyber resiliency solutions are intended to reduce the risk of depending on systems containing2147cyber resources by reducing the extent of the harm from threat events, the likelihood of2148occurrence of threat events, and the likelihood the threat events will cause harm.
+The risk2149model for cyber resiliency identifies the types of threat events and the classes of harm of2150interest to systems security engineers concerned with cyber resiliency.
+The extent of potential2151risk mitigation due to a cyber resiliency solution can be analyzed and assessed in the context of2152that risk model.

-The risk model for cyber resiliency builds on risk models for security, cybersecurity, resilience engineering, and survivability.
+- The risk model for cyber resiliency builds on risk models for security, cybersecurity, resilience engineering, and survivability.
 However, the cyber resiliency risk model emphasizes the APT and the effects on missions and organizations of malicious cyber activities or of harm to systems that include cyber resources.
-Thus, the threat model and the consequence model components of the cyber resiliency threat model have distinctive characteristics.

-The threat model for cyber resiliency encompasses conventional security threat models which consider threat sources, including accident and human error, structural failure of system elements or supporting infrastructures, natural disasters, and deliberate human actions (including those by malicious insiders).
-Similarly, the threat model for cyber resiliency encompasses typical cybersecurity risk models.
-However, the cyber resiliency threat model emphasizes the APT as a primary or as a secondary threat source.
-As a primary threat source, sophisticated adversaries execute cyber campaigns that can involve multiple systems and organizations and extend for periods of months or even years.
-In addition, these adversaries can use TTPs typical of less sophisticated cyber threat actors.
-As a secondary threat source, the APT can take advantage of threat events due to infrastructure failure or natural disaster and imitate or leverage human error or loss of component reliability.
-Therefore, even when cyber resiliency engineering analysis considers a potential disruption with a non-adversarial source, that analysis includes looking for ways the APT could take advantage of the disruption.

-The consequence model for cyber resiliency encompasses consequences to information and information systems (i.e., a loss of confidentiality, integrity, or availability, as defined in [FIPS 199]).
+Thus, the threat model and the consequence model components of the - 2150 include cyber resources.
+Thus, the threat model and the consequence 2157 cyber resiliency threat model have distinctive characteristics. - 2158 The threat model for cyber resiliency encompasses conventional security threat models which 2159 consider threat sources, including accident and human error, structural failure of system - 2160 elements or supporting infrastructures, natural disasters, and deliberate human actions - 2161 (including those by malicious insiders).
+Similarly, the threat model for cyber resiliency - 2162 encompasses typical cybersecurity risk models.
+However, the cyber resiliency threat model - 2163 emphasizes the APT as a primary or as a secondary threat source.
+As a primary threat source, - sophisticated adversaries execute cyber campaigns that can involve multiple systems and - organizations and extend for periods of months or even years.
+In addition, these adversaries - 2166 can use TTPs typical of less sophisticated cyber threat actors.
+As a secondary threat source, the - 2167 APT can take advantage of threat events due to infrastructure failure or natural disaster and - 2168 imitate or leverage human error or loss of component reliability.
+Therefore, even when cyber 2169 resiliency engineering analysis considers a potential disruption with a non-adversarial source, - 2170 that analysis includes looking for ways the APT could take advantage of the disruption. - 2171 The consequence model for cyber resiliency encompasses consequences to information and - 2172 information systems (i.e., a loss of confidentiality, integrity, or availability, as defined in [FIPS - 2173 199]).
 These general consequences can be translated into more specific harms to information